-The fact that 44 percent of households had a Poor Food Consumption Score (FCS) (and 42 percent had borderline FCS) in Tete, Mozambique in the lean season of the 2016 El Niño year was not directly used to classify the area in Phase 4 since a further critical review of trends and contextualization was carried out.
-The analysis team noted that, even in a normal year, at the end of the post-harvest season, 13 percent of households had poor and 31 percent had borderline FCS (November 2013).
-The analysis team therefore concluded that the FCS was probably overestimating the problem due to the usual heavy reliance on staples and vegetables as basis of diet.
+"44 percent of households had a poor Food Consumption Score (i.e. $FCS \le 21$); and 42 percent had a borderline score (i.e FCS between 21.5 and 35).
+The analysis team noted that, even in a normal year, at the end of the post-harvest season, 13 percent of households had a poor FCS and 31 percent had a borderline FCS (data from November 2013).
+They also noted that a poor FCS includes scores referring to eating cereal or tubers and vegetables daily, but nothing else.
+The analysis team therefore concluded that the FCS was probably overestimating the problem due to the traditional heavy reliance on cereals and vegetables as the basis of diet during the lean season.

 By converging this analysis with information on livelihood coping, it was noted that only 33 percent were engaging in crisis or emergency livelihood coping, with less than 10 percent engaging in emergency strategies.
-Finally, based on the whole body of evidence and contextualization of indicators and also relying on information on contributing factors that were not showing characteristics of IPC Phase 4, the area was classified as Phase 3.
+Finally, based on the whole body of evidence and contextualization of indicators and also relying on information on contributing factors that were not showing any IPC Phase 4 characteristics, the area was classified as Phase 3."

-Table 9: IPC Acute Food Insecurity Reference Table
+Figure 27: The IPC Acute Food Insecurity Reference Table (Tool 3)